jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/Tools.rst

 Virtual Environments
 --------------------

 A python virtual environment, often referred to as a "venv", installs all python packages into a specific target folder on your machine.
-When you "activate" the environment, all of the installed packages are made visible to your python installation.
-Under the hood, virtual environment are controlling your system variables (e.g. PATH) to manage where software is installed and in which directories programs like python look for installed packages.
+When you "activate" the environment all of the installed packages are made visible to your python installation.
+Under the hood, virtual environments are controlling your system variables (e.g. PATH) to manage where software is installed and in which directories programs like python look for installed packages.

 **Key Features**
 ^^^^^^^^^^^^^^^^